North St Marys

 Employment conditions in North St Marys face significant challenges, ranking among the bottom 10% of areas assessed nationally

-North St Marys has a balanced workforce with representation across white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 9.5% as per AreaSearch's statistical area data aggregation.
+North St Marys has a balanced workforce spanning white collar and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented.
+The unemployment rate is 9.5%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment